eabogle/numerical-optimization/README.md

 # num-optimization
-Housing all Numerical Optimization codes for homework, class, and study.
+Housing all Numerical Optimization codes for class (MTH 564-565), homework, and study.